mqnc/wiiheadmouse/README.md

 **"wii recenter"** - and then staring in the middle of the screen recenters the cursor without measuring the screen again.

+**"wii fine"** - refine the mouse position around its current location

+**"wii coarse"** - stop fine mode

 **"wii scroll"** - start scrolling mode: Move your head up and down to stroll up and down.
 This was tuned for Ubuntu, you might want to adjust SCROLL_MULTIPLIER in wiiheadmouse.py.
+You can also change SCROLL_MODE between joystick and touchpad.
+Joystick means you control the scrolling speed, touchpad means you control the scrolling position.

+**"wii stop"** - stop scrolling mode

 ## Stand Alone Usage
 Just execute wiiheadmouse.py.
 A calibration will be performed (follow the cursor with your face facing direction) and then you can control the cursor with your head.